-(a) Workers' Compensation Benefits shall be provided in accordance with State law and schedules whenever an employee is absent from duty because of disability caused by illness or injury arising out of and in the course of employment which has been declared to be compensable under the Workers' Compensation Law.
-An employee on Workers' Compensation may use accrued leave, if needed, to supplement benefits, up to the amount required to receive a full paycheck.

-(b) Forms and Procedures.
-Workers' compensation processing shall be consistent with City procedures and in accordance with state workers' compensation regulations.
-An employee who sustains a work-related injury or illness shall immediately inform their supervisor no matter how minor an on-the-job injury may appear.
-An employee who sustains a work-related injury or illness is required to seek medical care at facilities designated by the City unless they have filed a pre-designation of personal physician prior to sustaining the work-related injury or illness.
-For a list of City designated medical care facilities and/or physicians, please contact the Human Resources department.
+- (a) Workers' Compensation Benefits shall be provided in accordance with State law and schedules whenever an employee is absent from duty because of disability caused by illness or injury arising out of and in the course of employment which has been declared to be compensable under the Workers' Compensation Law.
+An employee on Workers' Compensation may use accrued leave, if needed, to supplement benefits, up to the amount required to receive a full paycheck. - (b) Forms and Procedures.- Workers' compensation processing shall be consistent with City procedures and in accordance with state workers' compensation regulations.- An employee who sustains a work-related injury or illness shall immediately inform his/hertheir supervisor no matter how minor an onthe-job injury may appear.- An employee who sustains a work-related injury or illness is required to seek medical care at facilities designated by the City unless they have filed a pre-designation of personal physician prior to sustaining the work-related injury or illness.- For a list of City designated medical care facilities and/or physicians, please contact <a href="https://hww.hw.eps.com/hw.ep